Signs of Postpartum Depression

 - Persistent headaches, other pains, or digestive trouble without a clear physical trigger

-A parent with postpartum depression may also experience recurrent thoughts of harming their baby, as well as recurrent thoughts of death or suicide.
+A parent with postpartum depression may also experience difficulty bonding with their baby, 12 recurrent thoughts of harming their baby, as well as recurrent thoughts of death or suicide.
 In severe cases, there may be suicide attempts.
 If a person shows signs of crisis – obvious indicators that they are strongly affected by depression or at risk of suicide – it is important to call a doctor, emergency services provider or suicide prevention line without delay.

 Risk factors for postpartum depression

-It is not known exactly what causes PPD.
-Some articles suggest that postpartum depression may be caused by hormonal changes after birth, but there is not sufficient evidence to support this idea.
-The strongest risk factors for developing postpartum depression are thought to include:
+The causes of PPD are not fully understood.
+Some articles in the media suggest that postpartum depression may be caused by hormonal changes after birth, but there is not sufficient evidence to support this idea.
+The strongest risk factors for developing postpartum depression are thought to include: 6 2 3 4

 - A personal or family history of mental health conditions, e.g. depression or bipolar disorder